 Although present globally, the epidemiology of tuberculosis varies significantly depending on the region.

 Although about 90% to 95% of the people infected with M. Tuberculosis do not develop active disease and remain asymptomatic, around 5% to 10% of those infected develop the disease.
 In 2012, this amounted to around 8.6 million cases of active tuberculosis worldwide.
+In the United States, tuberculosis is commonly seen among the immigrant population whereas infections with non-tuberculous mycobacteria are not uncommon in the US especially among the susceptible and immunocompromised patients, many times the clinical differentiation among M. Tb and nontuberculous mycobacterium becomes challenging as they possess similar clinical and pathophysiologic mechanisms.
+Nevertheless, it is important to distinguish among tuberculosis and non-tuberculous mycobacteria as the management are drastically different for both.

 Young adults have the highest rates of active tuberculosis globally, but in developed countries, older individuals experience the highest rates of disease.
 People of all age groups are at risk of progressing to active disease.
 Those at increased risk include: